ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 We utilize the GIS formats from `rasterio`.
 The API can be summarized as

 ```
+# as xmin, ymin, xmax, ymax in epsg:4326
 bounds = [-119.085, 33.402, -118.984, 35.435]

 X, p = stitch_dem(bounds,
                   dem_name='glo_30',
                   dst_ellipsoidal_height=False,